Last updated on May 18th, 2023 at 01:28 pm

 In the sixth or the final edition of the series of blog on how to migrate exchange 2013 to exchange 2016 step by step, we have discussed on how to migrate email relay receive connectors and application/devices to Exchange Server 2016 along with the process to deactivate the old exchange server (Exchange 2013).

-The process of migrating Exchange 2013 to 2016 is lengthy, consume plenty of time and may complicate the process of migration when the single step is missed while performing the task of migration.
-Hence, we would like to conclude that in order to meet the deadlines provide to IT profession for migration and saving time, luckily there is a solution available such as Shoviv Exchange Recovery Manager that swiftly migrate Exchange without anyhitches.
+The manual process of migrating Exchange 2013 to 2016 is lengthy, consumes plenty of time.
+It may complicate the process of migration if any misstep takes place.
+Hence, we would like to conclude that in order to meet the deadlines provide to the IT profession for migration and saving time, luckily there is a solution available such as Shoviv Exchange Recovery Manager that swiftly migrate Exchange without any glitches.

 In the upcoming edition of the blog on how to migrate exchange 2013 to exchange 2016 step by step, you can witness how flawlessly the software can help in migrating mailboxes from exchange 2013 to exchange 2016

 - How to Migrate Mozilla Thunderbird to Gmail Effortlessly? - June 5, 2023